Astro-naut/Astro-naut/README.md

 Let's list some of them shall we?
 - First off, my DevSecOps internship@Validusgrp.
 - Secondly, I am also an avid learner of Full Stack Development and love creating website and designing websites for my clients.
-- I hold numerous leadership roles such as the Class President, three years running, along with the President of NSS and a tech team member of my college tech society.
+- I hold numerous leadership roles such as the Class President, three years running, along with the President of NSS and a member of my college tech society.

 - Phew!
 Thats alot of information about me, now I wanna hear some about you...
 - 📫 Let's connect : Linkedin : https://www.linkedin.com/in/amrita-shrivastava-967a28202/